 - 14 Day Notice to Vacate – If the tenant committed substantially the same breach or a similar breach of the lease within six (6) months, committed illegal activity on the premises or caused substantial property damage.

-- 30 Day Notice to Vacate – If the tenant or the landlord is ending a month-to-month lease.
+- 30 Day Notice to Vacate – If the tenant or the landlord is terminating a rental agreement, including a month-to-month or year-to-year lease.
 This letter may also be used for tenants with no written lease that pay rent monthly.

-How to Write a Kentucky 7 Day Notice to Qui
+How to Write a Kentucky 7 Day Notice to Quit

 The Kentucky 7 Day Notice to Quit form shall be completed as follows: